Winner, Social Entrepreneur of the Year 2016

 In only two years, Aasadeep achieved a turnover of USD 330,000.
 In less than 3 years, it is expected to grow from the micro-enterprise of today into a medium sized USD 13M company.
 This would also positively affect the social bottom line in India.
 Thus far, 60% of Aasadeep employees are people with disabilities and 56% of those employees are women.
 Further growth could only expand the opportunities for more disabled people in India.

-For employees, the experience of working with Srikanth is an infinitely positive one.
-Srikanth made sure to customize all the manufacturing machines so that people of different disabilities could use them.
-Srikanth’s innate compassion and consideration for his fellow differently-abled colleagues is clear: one of his employees explains that
+For employees, the experience of working with Srikanth is a positive one.
+Srikanth made sure to customise all the manufacturing machines so that people of different disabilities could use them.
+Srikanth’s innate compassion and consideration for his fellow differently-abled colleagues is clear: One of his employees explains that,